 Hector believes that we all need to heal, not only those who have experienced the most extreme forms of violence or abuse.
 That everyone has been wounded in some way by the unjust world in which we live.
 And he believes that healing these wounds is critical to the process of transformation both as individuals, communities, societies and the world.

-LEARN MORE: In this video’s Hector talks in depth about how he creates spaces for healing..
+LEARN MORE: In this video (created for Teach For All) Hector talks in depth about how he creates spaces for healing..

-LEARN MORE: In this video Hector shares his personal journey of healing himself and with others..
+LEARN MORE: In this video from Teach For All‘s Global Conference, Hector shares his personal journey of healing himself and with others..